 Barbara Worth, the actress,

-was born as Verna Louise Dooley in1906, five years before Wright's book topped
+was born as Verna Louise Dooley in1906.
+When she was five years old Wright's book topped

-the best seller lists.
+the best seller lists, making the name Barbara Worth famous and popular.
 By the time she appeared in her first movie, a silent

 western, in 1923, she had assumed the stage name, Barbara Worth, and she seems

 to have mostly played parts similar to Wright's heroine.

 James A. Worth (1877-1974), was a famous California mule driver.
 When his